vineethprabhakaran/workouts/README.md

 Trees are non-linear data structures.
 A tree whose elements have two at most 2 children is called binary tree.
 The top most element of the tree is called **Root Node** or **Parent Node**.
 The node which is present left of the root node is called **Left Child** and the node which is present right of the root node is called **Right Child**.

+A node which doesnt have any children are called as **Leaf Node**.

 Each left node is a left sub tree of the root node and each right node is a right sub tree of the root node.

+The Tree conenctions are called as **Branches**.

+Trees are mainly used to store data in hierarchical form.

 <img src="https://cdn-images-1.medium.com/max/1400/1*UjSfPoMwCEkke1_iuNZ1EQ.jpeg?raw=true">